chrisdone-artificial/website/posts/llms.md

 Since the last update, I've experimented with local LLM models on my MacBookPro Max M4, which can run 3b parameter models.
 I wanted to approach the whole LLM hype as a tool, like grep or awk, and see whether there was a niche for it as a way of making free text tractable, rather than as some kind of sci-fi oracle, as many people seem to treat it.
+I wrote a module for Emacs that could stream responses from Ollama.

 Those models are very unpredictable as an individual observer.
 I tried out Ollama's "tool use", which is when a model will reply with a specific format to call a function